-A Rope of Chalk is a parser game by Ryan Veeder.
+A Rope of Chalk is an Inform game by Ryan Veeder.

 There are four acts in the game, corresponding to each of the four characters whose perspective the player takes for each act.
 Lane, Alec and Hina organise a sidewalk chalk tournament with the help of Nathalie, whose role as the hydration officer is to make rounds with her portable water cooler and ensure that everyone participating stays well hydrated.
 The first conflict arises when one of the participants draws an explicit image of a succubus, causing Lane to faint in horror, or so the other judges think.
 Acting on this assumption, Alec takes a bucket of water to the offending entry with the intention of erasing it, but he, too, faints in the process and accidentally spills water over the drawing of another participant.
 (This summary continues in the next paragraph.)